-With a title to defend, his promoter Eddie Hearn set about finding a worthy opponents for Joshua.
+With a title to defend, his promoter Eddie Hearn set about finding a worthy opponent for Joshua.

-Anthony finally got to face Ukraine’s decorated boxer Wladimir Klitschko on 29 April 2017.
+Anthony then finally got to face Ukraine’s decorated boxer Wladimir Klitschko on 29 April 2017.

 With Tyson Fury unable to defend his WBA world heavyweight title, Joshua and Klitschko were given the chance to unify the division.

-Wladimir famously beat David Haye in their world heavyweight title bout in 2011.
+Wladimir had famously beaten David Haye in their world heavyweight title bout in 2011.

-The British boxer had no trouble securing selling 85,000 tickets for the event at Wembley.
+The British boxer had no trouble helping to sell all the tickets for the event at Wembley.
 Reports suggested Joshua was set to pocket £15m from the bout.

 Joshua went on to beat Klitschko by a TKO in a dramatic 11-round fight in front of a record 90,000 crowd at the home of English football.